madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/kubeflow.md

 ::: tip

-Update the tags from v1.8.0-rc.0 to v1.8.0 for the following images

-Please go into the app and common folders and update the <b>kustomization.yaml</b> file to update the tags
+Please go into the app and common folders and update the <b>kustomization.yaml</b> file to update the tags from v1.8.0-rc.0 to v1.8.0 for the following images

 * kubeflownotebookswg/centraldashboard
 * kubeflownotebookswg/poddefaults-webhook